 Pepper Beef

-- 1 kg boneless beef cut into thin slices, about 1″
+- 1 kg boneless beef cut into thin slices of about 1 inch

 - 4 cloves

-- 1″ stick of cinnamon or cassia bark
+- 1 inch stick of cinnamon or cassia bark

 - 4 medium sized onions, cubed